Quasa

 What is a Data Engineer?

-Data engineers are responsible for establishing and maintaining the infrastructure and data architecture that support an organization’s IT systems.
-Data engineers need to be skilled in programming, data storage, database management, and system implementation.
+Data engineers design, build, and maintain the infrastructure and data architecture that power an organization’s IT systems.
+Their expertise spans programming, data storage solutions, database management, and large-scale system implementation, ensuring reliable data flow across the enterprise.

 What is a Data Scientist?